Zeta functions of regular arithmetic schemes at s=0: Zeta functions at

-We fix a regular connected arithmetic scheme $\mathcal{X}$ of dimension $d$.
-We assume that $\mathcal{X}$ is flat and projective over $\mbox{Spec}(\mathbb{Z})$.
-The following conjecture is a reformulation (see \cite{Kahn-K-theory} Remark 43) of Soulé's Conjecture \cite{Soule} in terms of motivic cohomology (thanks to \cite{Levine-motivic-and-K-theory} Theorem 14.7 (5)).
-It presupposes the meromorphic continuation of $\zeta(\mathcal{X},s)$ at $s=0$ and the fact that the $\mathbb{Q}$-vector space $H^{i}(\mathcal{X},\mathbb{Q}(d))$ is finite dimensional and zero for almost all $i$.
+Let $\mathcal{X}$ be a regular connected arithmetic scheme of dimension $d$.
+We assume in this subsection that $\mathcal{X}$ is moreover flat and projective over $\mbox{Spec}(\mathbb{Z})$.
+The following conjecture is Bloch's reformulation (see \cite{Bloch86} Section 7) of Soul\'e's conjecture \cite{Soule} in terms of motivic cohomology (thanks to \cite{Levine-motivic-and-K-theory} Theorem 14.7 (5)).
+It presupposes that $\zeta(\mathcal{X},s)$ has a meromorphic continuation near $s=0$ and that the $\mathbb{Q}$-vector space $H^{i}(\mathcal{X},\mathbb{Q}(d))$ is finite dimensional for all $i$ and zero for almost all $i$.